github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 You can ensure a more accurate analysis by taking the following steps:

-* Provide access to the public internet or ensure that access to a private NuGet feed is available.
+* Provide access to the public internet or ensure that access to a private NuGet feed is available{% ifversion org-private-registry %}, see [Code scanning default setup access to private registries](/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries){% endif %}.
 * Check whether the repository requires multiple versions of the same NuGet dependency. {% data variables.product.prodname_codeql %} can use only one version and usually chooses the newer version where there are multiple versions.
 This approach may not work for all repositories.
 * Check whether multiple versions of .NET are referenced, for example, `net48`, `net5.0`, and `netstandard1.6`. {% data variables.product.prodname_codeql %} can use only one version and this may affect accuracy.
 * Avoid colliding class names, otherwise this may cause missing method call targets, which has an impact on dataflow analysis.